exrrth/data-engineering-zoomcamp-project-2024/README.md

 2. **AQI Visualization Map**: Displays air quality levels in different cities.
 3. **Temperature-AQI Relationship Plot**: Explains how temperature affects air quality.
 4. **Distribution by AQI Level**: Illustrates how often different air quality levels occur.

+   (For the live dashboard, I cannot publish PowerBI because I don't have any business email, so here is an example for the dashboard.)

 - **Bangkok**